santhoshpkumar/FCND-Estimation-CPP/README.md

 Where Qt is the transition model covariance.

-#### :heavy_plus_sign::heavy_plus_sign: UpdateFromIMU() function implementation.
-Refer to lines 172-180 in QuadEstimatorEKF.cpp for the PredictState() function implementation. \
+Refer to lines [148-184](./src/QuadEstimatorEKF.cpp#L148-L184) in QuadEstimatorEKF.cpp for the PredictState() function implementation. \
-Refer to lines 208-213 in QuadEstimatorEKF.cpp for the GetRbgPrime() function implementation. \
+Refer to lines [189-217](./src/QuadEstimatorEKF.cpp#L189-L217) in QuadEstimatorEKF.cpp for the GetRbgPrime() function implementation. \
-Refer to lines 262-273 in QuadEstimatorEKF.cpp for the Predict() function implementation.
+Refer to lines [222-277](./src/QuadEstimatorEKF.cpp#L222-L277) in QuadEstimatorEKF.cpp for the Predict() function implementation.

 ### 4. Implement the magnetometer update.
 The update should properly include the magnetometer data into the state.
 Note that the solution should make sure to correctly measure the angle error between the current state and the magnetometer value (error should be the short way around, not the long way).